Rolling mills are a quick and easy way to transform the metal you’re using in your jewellery making.

 Rolling mills with D shape channels allow D shape wire to be formed, and follow similar principals as shaping.
 The wire is fed through the D shape section rollers and once the wire has passed through, the thickness can then be checked.
-If it is not of the required thickness, simply repeat the process.
+If it is not of the required thickness, simply repeat the process until complete.

 Using A Rolling Mill: Best practice

-When using a rolling mill, consider the following best practice hints & tips:
+When using a rolling mill, consider the following best practice hints and tips:

 - Always use dry metal – any dampness will leave marks on the rollers and risk pitting.

 - Roll metal gradually as too much pressure may result in the piece cracking when next annealing.